- Exhibits showcase music history from the 1930s through the 1970s

 FENDER GUITARS INTRODUCES THE SOLID-BODY GUITAR

-See a virtually complete collection of custom color Stratocasters, Telecasters, Esquires, Jazzmasters, Jaguars and more!
-The exhibit includes very early prototype Fender guitars, including guitars owned and played by Fender executives.
+See a broad collection of custom and standard color Stratocasters, Telecasters, Esquires, Jazzmasters, Jaguars and more!
+Our Vault exhibit includes very early prototype Fender guitars, including guitars owned and played by Fender executives.
 Learn the story behind the Stratocaster’s solid body shape.

 GRETSCH MAKES ITS MARK